Shatha121/UNIT-PROJECT-1/README.md

 - View available missions .
 - Submit answers to missions .
 - Get Ranked up automutomatically .
-- View their current progress and rank .
+- View their current progress, rank and number of completed missions .

 #### As a admin I should be able to do the following :
 - Register / Login (with access code) .